antonpannekoek/workshops/intro-cluster-computing/workshop.md

 module av
 ```

 You'll see these are grouped; there is one group of OpenHPC modules (the "ohpc" part).
-One of the more useful modules in there is the "gnu12" module, which will load the GNU veresion 12 toolset of compilers, and other tools compiled with this toolset.
+One of the more useful modules in there is the "gnu12" module, which will load the GNU version 12 toolset of compilers, and other tools compiled with this toolset.
 (The default gcc compiler version on the OS is 8.5.)
 There are also modules for specific astronomy use, with "sw-astro" in their name.
 Note the various anaconda modules, which provide various Python versions.

 Each module has a name, and a specific version after the slash.
 Some modules have identical names, but different versions; one of these will have a "(D)" behind its name: that is the default module that is loaded if you specify just the name, not name and version.